Squaw Beach Retreat on Lake Superior--View Lovely Fall Colors from the Deck

 buffs will enjoy the story line behind the filming of parts of 'The Anatomy of a Murder' here.
 Just down the road in Marquette. discover a full range of activities, including golf, tennis, movies, gyms,shopping, restaurants, museums, mine tours, and more While there, be sure to watch one of the giant Great Lakes ore boats unloading at the ore dock and then take a drive around Presque Isle.
 A must-see.There are also many 1 to 2 hour day trips to other interesting spots in the UP.

 Year Purchased: 1997

-About the owner: We are a semi-retired couple who divide our time between this place and a farm.
-We grew up in a metropolitan area, so this place has been a refreshing change from the busy, urban life we knew This log cabin on Lake Superior is our vacation home which we have loved for several years, and in 2011 we decided to open it up for guests to enjoy during the summer months when we are tending our garden south of here.
+About the owner: We are a semi-retired couple who divide our time between here and a farm on the other side of Marquette.
+We grew up in a metropolitan area, so this place has been a refreshing change from the busy, urban life we knew.
+Our log cabin on Lake Superior is a vacation home which we have loved for several years, and we open it up for guests to enjoy during the warm season when we are tending our garden and hay south of here.